dmbarbour/glas/docs/GlasDesign.md

         (%an (%an.lazy.spark) Thunk)    # adds thunk to a thread pool, force in background

 This API makes thunks explicit.
 Alternatively, we could support thunks that are implicitly forced when we attempt to observe a value.
 However, for my vision of glas systems, it's more convenient if laziness is explicit and well-integrated with the type system.
 Thunks can be runtime-scoped, and it's an error to thunk an Expr that has observable effects.

+*Note:* This may require extensive adaptation to a procedural model.

 ### Content-Addressed Storage